 - Submit completed, signed and notarized Application for Massage Therapist Licensure form.
 Follow the instructions on the application carefully so that all needed questions are completed.
 This includes verification under oath that you have not engaged in any acts or offenses that would be grounds for disciplinary action (24 Del.
 C., § 5308 (a)(4)).

-- Enclose non-refundable processing fee by check or money order made payable to "State of Delaware."
+- Enclose the non-refundable processing fee by check or money order made payable to “State of Delaware.”
 If you hold an active Delaware Massage Technician certification, submit the upgrade processing fee.
 However, if you have never held an active Delaware Massage Technician certification or if your certification is not active, submit the Massage Therapist processing fee.

 - Complete the Criminal History Record Check form to request State of Delaware and Federal Bureau of Investigation criminal background checks.
 Follow the instructions on the authorization form to arrange to be fingerprinted.

 - Arrange for an official score report to be sent directly from either the Federation of State Massage Therapy Boards (FSMTB) or the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) to the Board office.